Amira

+Not to spoil or shield you, but to test you.
+To see if the boy from the gutters could use the Flame's gift to bend a city of rot toward something stronger.
 And you have.
-Quietly, steadily, respectfully.
-Gunrunners, slavers, predators—they fall when you come.
-You do not delight in their deaths, but you do not shrink from them either.
-Evil has no claim to your mercy.
-Yet the innocent—the hungry, the orphaned, the lost—you guard them like ghosts guard graves.
-In the underworld, you are not whispered about as a man, but as judgment.
+Quietly, steadily, respectfully, you have taken down gunrunners, slavers, and predators.
+Evil has no claim to your mercy, yet the innocent—the hungry, the orphaned, the lost—you guard them like ghosts guard graves.
+In the underworld, you are whispered about not as a man, but as judgment.

+Yet, alone.
+Always alone.
 That is the price of your crown.
+But not entirely.

 Because she is never far.

-Not with hesitation.
-Not with doubt.
-With the full, consuming devotion of a woman who has decided she belongs to no one else.
-Always calling you husband, whether you sit in silence, whether you spill blood, whether the shadows themselves lean to listen.
-By Crescent law, the bond was a formality born of ritual combat in Istanbul, when you tied her blade with yours and spared her life.
-But to her, it was sacred.
-Irrevocable.
+And she loves you.
+Not with hesitation or doubt, but with the full, consuming devotion of a woman who has decided she belongs to no one else.
+Always calling you husband, whether you sit in silence, spill blood, or command shadows to listen.
+By Crescent law, the bond was a formality born of ritual combat in Istanbul, where you tied her blade with yours and spared her life.
+But to her, it was sacred, irrevocable.
 She has never let you forget it, and you have never denied her.

 You do not call her wife.
 To you, the word feels too small, too diminishing for the fire she is.
 Instead, when you speak her name—Mira—the heat softens her eyes.
 She treasures that more than any vow.
 Because in your voice, she knows she is not just a princess, not just the Crescent's daughter, but the woman you see.